japanninja74/OS_emness_sha256/README.md

 Hint: use the return values of the threads.

 #### Exercise 6
+Objective:

+The objective of this C program is to demonstrate secure communication between parent and child processes using a named pipe ('aPipe') and custom SHA-256 hashing for data integrity verification.
+The program aims to establish a secure communication channel between the parent and child processes, ensuring that data is transmitted accurately.

+Explanation:

+	1.Named Pipe Creation: The program begins by creating a named pipe using the mkfifo() function.
+The named pipe is used for interprocess communication between the parent and child processes.

+	2.Parent Process:

+	   User Input: The parent process prompts the user to enter a message.

+	   Write to Pipe: The entered message is then sent to the child process through the named pipe using the write() function.

+	3.Child Process:

+           Read from Pipe: The child process reads the message sent by the parent processfrom the named pipe using the read() function.
+           SHA-256 Hash Calculation: A custom SHA-256 implementation is used to calculate the SHA-256 hash of the received message.

+           Write Hash to Pipe: The calculated hash is sent back to the parent process through the named pipe using the write() function.

+        4.Parent Process (Continued):

+	   Read Hash from Pipe: The parent process reads the received hash from the named pipe using the read() function.

+           SHA-256 Hash Verification: The program calculates the SHA-256 hash of the original message entered by the user.

+           Data Integrity Check: The received hash is compared with the expected hash.
+	   If they match, data integrity is verified, and a success message is displayed otherwise, a failure message is shown.

+        5.Error Handling: The program handles various potential errors, such as pipe creation failure, read/write errors, and hash calculation errors.
+           Proper error messages are displayed to the user.

+        6.Secure Communication: The program adheres to best practices for secure communication by using appropriate permissions for the named pipe and ensuring secure data transmission between the parent and child processes.

+	By accomplishing these objectives, the program exemplifies a secure communication mechanism between parent and child processes, ensuring the integrity of transmitted data using custom SHA-256 hashing.

 #### Exercise 7 - Client and Server
 In order to simulate a login operation write two C programs, representing server and client.
 The former waits for email and password given by the client and after having verified that email is present in a pre-formed database, calculates the hash of the password and compare it with the other hashes in the database.
 The latter waits instead for server response, which can be "email not found", "wrong password" or "access granted".
 Enrich server capabilities using an arbitrary number of threads which represent the maximum number contemporary login attempts to the server.
 Simulate that using multiple executions of the same client executable file.
 Remember that in the server is present only one cryptocore.